electricgecko/MARK/readme.md

 /vendor
 /bookmarklet
 ```

-3. If you prefer individual files only, please refer to commit notes in this repo.
+3. If you prefer individual files, please refer to the commit notes to identify updated components.